RedemptionReligion/Redemption/interfaith_dialogue/christianity.md

 We warmly invite Christians to explore Redemptionism and consider how its teachings and ethical framework might complement your faith.
 Redemptionism seeks to work alongside your beliefs, offering a new lens to see the future of humanity, virtue, and spirituality.
 Together, we can build a more virtuous world.

-## Testimonials

-(This section will be updated as people from different backgrounds share their experiences of exploring and practicing Redemptionism alongside Christianity.)

 ## FAQ

 Q: Does Redemptionism conflict with Christianity?